wareya/OpenMW-PBR/README.md

 (screenshot taken with a groundcover mod (Aesthesia))

 Very basic minimally invasive PBR shaders for OpenMW 0.49 dev builds.
 Based on revision e4c70b7861.
 Don't install unless you know what you're doing.
-Configuration is in lighting_pbr.glsl.
+Make a backup of the vanilla shaders folder by COPYING it (NOT by renaming it), then copy these shaders over the base ones.

 Implements basic lambert diffuse lighting and schlick-ggx specular lighting.
 Lighting math is done in (approximately) linear light.
+Configuration is in lighting_pbr.glsl.

 These shaders attempt to automatically generate roughness data if there's no PBR specularity material available.
 To disable this, set `PBR_AUTO_ROUGHNESS_MIN` and `PBR_AUTO_ROUGHNESS_MAX` to the same value (0.75 for example).